Coccyx & Tailbone Care with Gentle Methods

 The coccyx bone is the true tailbone.
 The coccyx is the bottom tip of the tailbone extending about 15-25 millimeters (less than 1 inch in length) upwards, just beneath the sacrum.
 The sacrum is the triangular bone that connects to your pelvic bones on each side.

-Are There Different Types Of Tailbone Pains?
+Are There Different Types Of Tailbone Problems?

-Tailbone Pain During Pregnancy & After Childbirth
+Tailbone Discomfort During Pregnancy & After Childbirth

 1. Changes in the center of gravity resulting from weight gains